-On today’s date in 1996, the Royal Canadian Mint (RCM) officially launched its new $2 coin — the “toonie” — into circulation at Bens De Luxe Delicatessen and Restaurant in Montréal.
+On today’s date in 1996, Canada’s new $2 coin — since known as the “toonie” — officially entered circulation at Bens De Luxe Delicatessen and Restaurant in Montréal.

 Festivities marking the toonie’s introduction were held across Canada, including in Ottawa, Toronto, Vancouver, Winnipeg, Calgary, Halifax and Edmonton.
 At bank-sponsored coin exchanges, the public was invited to trade in their old notes and other coins for the new toonie.

-As of 2006 — one decade after Canadians began trading their old $2 banknotes for toonies — there were well over 100 million $2 banknotes yet to be returned to the Bank of Canada.
+As of 2006 — one decade after Canadians began trading their old $2 banknotes for toonies — there were more than 100 million $2 banknotes yet to be returned to the Bank of Canada.

-The toonie’s polar bear design, by Canadian wildlife artist Brent Townsend, was overseen by Canadians.
-In March 1995, a research group conducted a national survey on behalf of the RCM to explore Canadians’ attitudes toward possible themes for the new coin’s design.
+The toonie’s polar bear design, which was produced by Canadian wildlife artist Brent Townsend, was also overseen by Canadians.
+In March 1995, a research group conducted a national survey on behalf of the Mint to explore Canadians’ attitudes toward possible themes for the new coin’s design.
 Of the Canadians polled, 65 per cent chose wildlife as the artistic theme, and among the most popular suggestions was a bear.